Notsosmartt-cmd/PwndaHash/README.md

 PC1 sends encrypted file using private key

-PC1 requests a the unencrypted Version
+PC1 requests the unencrypted Version

 PC2 decrypts the file using private and sends it back